kate-skorija/BakeryTracker.Solution/README.md

   * Input: "Suzie's Cafe"
   * Output: Suzie's Cafe is now a new vendor object

 **Behavior**: Program will allow the user to track specific orders for each vendor added.
+User can enter a title, description, price, date, and frequency for their order.
-  * Input: "Suzie's Cafe", "50 croissants a week"
+  * Input: "Suzie's Cafe", "'Croissants', '50 chocolate croissants' '$40', 'July 15, 2020','Once a week'"
-  * Output: An order of 50 croissants is added to Suzie's Cafe vendor object
+  * Output: An order of croissants is added to Suzie's Cafe vendor object

-**Behavior**: Program will have a welcome page where users can choose to view the current list of vendors.
+**Behavior**: Program will have a homepage where users can choose to view the current list of vendors.
   * Input: *User clicks "View vendors"*
   * Output: User is taken to a page with a list of vendors